-Lucky for you, this Frog Family hops over to LA quite a bit on our many visits to Disneyland Resort.
-(By the way, we can save you a bundle on theme park tickets too!)
-We like to stay as close to the parks as we can if we're just visiting the resort.
-If we have a couple of days in LA, we like to explore the hotels near other major tourist spots and beaches, as well.
-Sometimes it pays (in time and money) to hop around!
+Lucky for you, this Frog Family hops over to LA quite a bit for our many visits to Disneyland Resort.
+(By the way, we can save you a bundle on theme park tickets and rental cars too!)
+Personally, we like to stay as close to the parks as we can if we're just visiting the resort — that saves time on the road and parking fees.

 How to Decide Where to Stay in Los Angeles